sayam56/txtToHandwrittenPDF/README.md

   - download.php

 #How To Setup:
-  - First setup your server folder (I used my localhost) and in that folder install the necessary environmental dependencies according to the instructions provided <a href="https://github.com/sharanya02/Text-file-to-handwritten-pdf-file/blob/master/README.md"> HERE </a>.
+  - Clone my repo in your server folder (I used my localhost).
+  - In that folder install the necessary environmental dependencies according to the instructions provided <a href="https://github.com/sharanya02/Text-file-to-handwritten-pdf-file/blob/master/README.md"> HERE </a>.
+(JUST THE PRE-REQUISITES)
   - Note that you dont need to download the files in the python repo should you choose to clone mine.
-JUST FOLLOW THE INSTRUCTIONS TO INSTALL THE DEPENDEENCIES.
+JUST FOLLOW THE INSTRUCTIONS TO INSTALL THE PRE-REQUISITES.
-  - Then copy and paste the files necessary for the web application mentioned above.
   - Run the index.html file (in case of localhost).